By using our website, you agree to our use of cookies (Visit our privacy policy).

 As mentioned above, all voice overs are voice recordings, but simply recording your voice doesn’t make you a voice actor.

-While voice overs come in many shapes and forms, there are a few key characteristics that separate them from other types of recordings.
+While voice overs come in many forms, there are a few key characteristics that separate them from other types of recordings.

-The most obvious difference is that voice overs are recorded by professionals who are paid for their work.
+The most obvious one is that voice overs are recorded by professionals who are paid specifically for their voice.

 Professional voice artists take their work seriously and devote time, money, and energy into improving their vocal skills.

-Whether you’re listening to a dramatic voice over in a movie or TV show or an informative one at an airport or train station, the person speaking was likely compensated for their work.
+Whether you’re listening to a dramatic voice over in a movie or TV show, or an informative one at an airport or train station, the speaker was likely compensated for their work.

-A professional voice actor hones his or her craft by developing speaking styles that match the desired tone and sensibility of the subject matter.
+A professional voice actor hones his or her craft by developing speaking styles that match the tone of the subject matter.

-Of course, they also need to build fundamental skills such as clarity and versatility regardless of their unique style.
+Of course, they also need fundamental skills such as clarity and versatility regardless of their unique style.

 Morgan Freeman and James Earl Jones, for example, bring a distinctive tone to each of their projects.